Nisei

 "second generation" (二世, Nisei) is a Japanese-language term used in countries in North America and South America to specify the ethnically Japanese children born in the new country to Japanese-born immigrants, or Issei.
 The Nisei, or second generation, in turn are the parents of the Sansei, or third generation.
 These Japanese-language terms derive from ichi, ni, san, "one, two, three", the ordinal numbers used with sei (see Japanese numerals).
-Though nisei means "second-generation immigrant", it more specifically often refers to the children of the initial diaspora, occurring during the period of the Empire of Japan in the late 19th and early 20th centuries and overlapping in the U.S. with the G.I. and silent generations.
+Though nisei means "second-generation immigrant", it more specifically often refers to the children of the initial diaspora, occurring during the period of the Empire of Japan in the late 19th and early 20th centuries and overlapping in the U.S. with the Greatest Generation and Silent Generation.

 History

 A poster used in Japan to attract immigrants to Brazil.
 It reads: "Let's go to South America [Brazil highlighted] with your entire family."

 Although the earliest organized group of Japanese emigrants left Japan centuries ago, and a later group settled in Mexico in 1897, today's largest populations of Japanese immigrants and their descendants are concentrated in four countries: Brazil (2 million), the United States (1.5 million), Canada (130,000), and Peru (100,000).